 - use technology safely, respectfully and responsibly; recognise acceptable/unacceptable behaviour; identify a range of ways to report concerns about content and contact.

 In physical education, children take part in a wide variety of activities.
 They learn that being active is fun and that it is important to lead an active lifestyle.
 We use a skills based approach as the basis of our PE curriculum using the Real PE programme.
-All staff received Inset on Real PE in March 2019.
+All staff received Inset on Real PE in March and June 2019.
 Pupils develop these skills throughout their time at Greenfield and leave with the skills which are fundamental to so many games and sports.

 In KS2, in addition to the fundamental skills, pupils also have lessons in swimming and residential trips that provide children with the opportunity to participate in outdoor/adventurous activities.

 RE is part of the basic curriculum which means that the local authority provides a syllabus for religious education and is therefore not part of the national curriculum.
 As a school we follow the Barnsley syllabus for RE.